Elliesaur/RegiVM/README.md

 # RegiVM
-- Some crap VM that Ellie came up with one day and thought "why not try make one?".
+- Supports basic operations and exception handling.
 - Somewhat-register-based VM?
 - OpCodes are ulong.
 - Operands are byte arrays of any length.